How Many Ounces In A Liter And A Half

 Advanced Applications: Calculating Conversions for Other Volumes

 The principle of converting liters to ounces can be extended to any volume expressed in liters.
-Simply multiply the number of liters by the conversion factor (33.814 fl oz/L).
-For example:
+So simply multiply the number of liters by the conversion factor (33.
+814 fl oz/L).

 • 2 liters: 2 L * 33.814 fl oz/L = 67.628 fl oz